Using Skills

 We need a search feature for our e-commerce platform (50k daily users).

-If you don't provide enough context, expect the AI to ask questions like: - Who are the target users? - What's the current state? - What constraints exist? - How will success be measured?
+If you don’t provide enough context, expect the AI to ask questions like:

 Pro tip: Pre-answer these questions in your initial request to get a complete output faster.

-Working with Outputs¶
+Working with Outputs

-Understanding Output Structure¶
+Understanding Output Structure

 Every skill produces a structured artifact.
 Here’s what to expect: